 move forward on the redesign anyway.

-The website would get a 2012 redesign as would the cards.
-Here is a glimps of the new update:
+website would get a 2012 redesign as would the cards.
+The early update

-Going forward I still have plans on bringing new
+forward we now have plans on bringing new

 characters into the game with an expansion from some of the newer games

-post 2001 which should give me plenty of options.
-I'm looking at doing
+post-2001 which should gives us plenty of options.
+We are looking

 a small expansion of around 60-90 new characters on each side and new